 - Paying less than minimum wage: Are you receiving less than the state or federal minimum wage?
 Minimum wage laws apply to most employees.
 Contact a Los Angeles wage theft attorney to see if you are covered.

 - Employee Misclassification: Misclassifying employees as independent contractors allow the employer to save a lot of money by withdrawing benefits and pay.
 Some employees get misclassified as managers so they do not have to be paid overtime.

-Los Angeles wage attorneys at the law offices of Kesluk, Silverstien & Jacob are dedicated to fight for the lost money you have worked hard to deserve.
+Los Angeles wage attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. are dedicated to fight for the lost money you have worked hard to deserve.